TroikaTronix/hap-in-avfoundation/README.md

 HapInAVFoundation Framework
 ==========

-> TroikaTronix note: this private mirror includes local modifications documented in [TROIKATRONIX_README.md](TROIKATRONIX_README.md).
+> TroikaTronix note: this public mirror includes local modifications documented in [TROIKATRONIX_README.md](TROIKATRONIX_README.md).

 Hap is a video codec for fast decompression on modern graphics hardware.
 This is the home of the HapInAVFoundation framework.
 For general information about Hap, see [the Hap project][1].